gdgiorg/gdgiorg/README.md

 Things this rebuild could not resolve without your input:

-- **`Strictly Confidential`** (search the repo) — the Organisational Profile PDF supplied for this project carries that watermark, so its content was used for page copy but the file itself was not published.
-The About page's download button is a placeholder until you provide a public-facing version.
-- **Paystack / form endpoints / summit artwork** — see [Forms & payments](#forms--payments) above; all three just need a URL or file dropped in.
+- **Paystack / contact form endpoint / summit artwork** — see [Forms & payments](#forms--payments) above; each just needs a URL or file dropped in.
+- **Organizational Profile PDF** — GDGI has confirmed the "Strictly Confidential" watermark is fine to publish as-is.
+Drop the file in `assets/` (e.g. `assets/gdgi-organizational-profile-2025.pdf`), set `site.orgProfileUrl` to that path in `generator/data.mjs`, and re-run the generator — the About page's download button goes live automatically.
-- **Partner pathway and the one live job listing** — still point at "Application form link pending"; the old site linked these to Google Forms, and no replacement URLs were supplied.
-(Contact and Volunteer are already live backend-connected forms — see above.)
+- **The one live job listing** — still points at "Apply link pending"; no replacement URL was supplied for it.
+(Volunteer, Partnership, Contact, and the Summit registration are all already live — see above.)
 - **`date to be reconfirmed`** — the Solar Installation Training Cohort 2 event date conflict (see `events/disability-inclusive-solar-installation-training-cohort-2/index.html`).
 - **Advisory Board** — all eight now have real photos, but no biography text was supplied for any of them; their cards are intentionally non-clickable (no bio page to link to) rather than linking to a broken image file, as the old site did.
 - **Domain/DNS** — whether `globaldisabilitiesgi.com` will point at this GitHub Pages deployment, and who controls that DNS record, is still open.
 See [Deployment](#deployment) for what changes if it doesn't.
-- **Truncated board bios** — Zainab Yusuf, Adama Ojochogwu Innocent Esq., and Echiche Kenneth Adinya's biographies were cut short in the source content; each page says so rather than inventing an ending.

 ## Sources reviewed